-- B. The member is no longer considered terminally ill as evidenced by a review of the medical documentation; or - C. Services, supplies or procedures that are directed towards curing the terminal condition, with the possible exception of children covered under Medicaid or CHIP, or - D. Member chooses to revoke the hospice election by submitting a signed, written statement with the effective date of the revocation; or - E. Member is discharged from hospice services; i.e. member is no longer considered terminally ill, member refuses services or is uncooperative, moves out of the area, or transfers to a non-covered hospice program.
-In the event a member is discharged from hospice, benefit coverage would be available as long as the member remained eligible for coverage of medical services.
+- A. Member/Enrollee with any of the following as the sole diagnosis: - 1.
+Debility or unspecified debility, or - 2.
+Failure to thrive; or - B. The member/enrollee is no longer considered terminally ill as evidenced by a review of the medical documentation; or - C. Services, supplies or procedures that are directed towards curing the terminal condition, with the possible exception of children covered under Medicaid or CHIP, or - D. Member/Enrollee chooses to revoke the hospice election by submitting a signed, written statement with the effective date of the revocation; or - E. Member/Enrollee is discharged from hospice services; i.e. member/enrollee is no longer considered terminally ill, member/enrollee refuses services or is uncooperative, moves out of the area, or transfers to a non-covered hospice program.
+In the event a member/enrollee is discharged from hospice, benefit coverage would be available as long as the member/enrollee remained eligible for coverage of medical services.